 , this song got the "old school" car thieves into the mood to steal the cars.

-This was the theme song to the ABC sitcom The George Lopez Show.
+This was the theme song to the ABC sitcom The George Lopez Show, which ran from 2002-2007.

 This was the opening song in the 1978 Cheech & Chong comedy movie Up In Smoke.

 The Lowrider Band consists of four of the five surviving original core group members of War: Howard E. Scott, B.B.
 Dickerson, Lee Oskar and Harold Brown.
 These members lost the right in federal court to use and tour under the name "War" in the mid-1990s to Far Out Productions (producer and songwriter Jerry Goldstein).
 The band's original keyboardist Lonnie Jordan began touring using the name "War" under Goldstein's guidance.
 (Thanks to Harold Brown

 for speaking with us about this song.
 Learn more about the Lowrider Band at lowriderband.com